kanokarob/fortress-of-war-Smithed/README.md

 - Enchanted with **Core Strength**
   - Enchantment for Maces, Pickaxes, and Axes
   - When you hit a block below you while falling, creates an explosion relative to the distance you've fallen that launches you back up and deals damage to nearby mobs.
 This also expends some durability
-- Only drops from regular Fortress Matrixes
+- Only drops from Ominous Fortress Matrixes
 - If the player selected when the Fortress Matrix dies already has this item, it instead drops an Enchanted Book of Core Strength

 </details>